Xeckt/reggie/README.md

 fmt.Println(s.SubKeys) // Returns a map of the subkeys you can use as normal registry.Key objects
 ```
 A prominent feature of reggie is the `Traverse()` function.
 Sometimes you don't know what you're looking for, or you may have dynamic
 data you need to handle.
-Traverse helps you write your own magic:
+This function will recursively traverse the tree below a given `Key`.
+It helps you write your own magic:
 ```go
 err = reggie.Traverse(r, false, func(reg *reggie.Reg) {
 	if strings.Contains(reg.Path, "QNAP") {